Kamilovkz/odin-recipes/README.md

-This is test project for Odin (microverse).
+This is pet project for Odin (microverse).